Town and Gown Event Recipes

 1/4 teaspoon black pepper, freshly ground

 Heat olive oil on medium in a large sauté pan until shimmering.
-Combine the mushrooms and brussels sprouts and cook until soft, about 8 minutes, stirring occasionally.
-Process walnuts, garlic, and olive oil in a small food processor to get a fine texture.
-Add this mixture to the cooked mushrooms and Brussels sprouts.
+Sauté the mushrooms and garlic until soft, about 8 minutes, stirring occasionally.
+Add brussel sprouts and walnuts to cooked mushrooms.
 Add salt and pepper.
-Cook for 5 minutes more.
+Cook for 5 minutes or until broccoli is tender.
 Adjust seasonings to your liking.

 1/2 pound firm tofu, pressed between paper towels with a weight on top for 10 minutes to get rid of excess moisture